below the Harlin

-Just about to have some food but already my mugs broken with the cold, and my jet boil stove overflowed onto my sleeping bag.
+Just about to have some food but already my mugs broke with the cold, and my jet boil stove overflowed onto my sleeping bag.
 Suppose it’s been a while.
-Hopefully I’ll remember how to do this sort of thing quickly.
+Hopefully, I’ll remember how to do this sort of thing quickly.

 Hopefully, I’ll climb the 400 metres up the galley windows tomorrow.